cjapidonald/socremyday2/TROUBLESHOOTING.md

 ./Scripts/clean_build.sh
 ```

 After running the script, re-run the build and Xcode will regenerate the cache.
+The
+script removes both the local `Build` cache inside the repository and any
+`DerivedData` folders matching `scoremyday2-*` in
+`~/Library/Developer/Xcode/DerivedData`, which are the most common sources of the
+database corruption.